UsabilityEngineering/PlanetExpress/README.md

 * Our **wireframe** started with a base very similar to Google maps since most of our interviewees reported **favorable opinions** of their current GPS apps.
   * Didn't want to reinvent the wheel if it works.
 * While it can't really be displayed in the wireframe, our app will have the ability to take you to specific room numbers, not just to a larger complex.
-  * We had found that people sometimes had difficulty finding specific rooms if the room numbers were not numbered.
+  * We had found that people often had difficulty finding specific rooms if the room numbers were not numbered.
 * We also decided to add an augmented reality style navigation in addition to having a regular navigation option.
   * This wasn't mentioned in our **requirements gathering**, but we think this would be a good feature to have for when you get out of your car and are navigating through a large complex.
   * Have the ability to still use traditional maps if you want to or if you are driving in which case the AR functionality is turned off.